vintagegamingsystems/Open-Ride-On/README.md

 - This may be a good application of larger two person ride on vehicles or for riders with more mass.<br>
 - The IBT_2 BTS7960 is rated for 43amp and can control up to 27volts.
 I have seen them fail with much less than 43amp run through them.<br>
 - By running two or more in parallel you could better distribute the amperage load across multiple H-bridges.<br>
 - You could even run one H-bridge to each motor.<br>

 For those driving four or more tires. <br>
 - Four-wheel drive / front-wheel drive / Rear wheel drive switching controlled by microcontroller.<br>
 - Series and parallel switching of motors with microcontroller or by switching<br>
+- Use one H-Bridge per axle maybe.

 Series and parallel wiring diagrams for similar performance to an open differential or limit slip differential.<br>
 - In testing different wiring schemes I have found that wiring two motors in series performs like an open differential.
 It makes sense as when one motor is stopped the other motor gets the rest of the power.
 I found that wiring two or motors in parallel performs more like a limited slip differential.
 This is helpful when wiring the front axle to be powered in a four-wheel drive application as it will steer better and have less drag from the motors if they are wired in series.